• Skip to primary navigation

 Unfortunately once I received them, I realized that due to how they’re constructed, they couldn’t be cut down in size (which I needed to be able to do since none of the available shelf lengths fit for my space).
 So those were a no-go.

-Other options I had looked at were {these 2.5″ thick floating wood shelves} in the white oak finish (they’re also available in bright white & walnut):
+Other options I had looked at were {these 2.5″ thick floating wood shelves} in the white oak finish (they’re also available in four other finishes):

 Gorgeous thick floating wood shelves!

-One of the big pluses of these shelves is that they’re a generous 14″ deep.
+One of the big pluses of these shelves is that they’re available in a generous 14″ deep.
 Unfortunately they were backordered until late fall so they quickly dropped off my list of possibilities.

 I also thought that {these 6″ thick mango wood shelves} were stunners: